Aayam007/CandidateManagement/README.md

 1. **Development Environment**: It is assumed that the development is taking place in a local environment with access to necessary tools (e.g., SQL Server, .NET SDK).

-2. **Team Collaboration**: It is assumed that the team has established communication and collaboration practices to ensure that everyone is aligned on project goals and tasks.

-3. **User Authentication**: It is assumed that user authentication and authorization are handled separately, as the current implementation does not include these aspects.

-4. **Database Design**: It is assumed that the database schema is optimized and that all necessary indexes are applied for performance.
+2. **Database Design**: The database schema is assumed to be optimized, and all necessary indexes are applied for performance.

-5. **Future Requirements**: It is assumed that future requirements may include additional features such as candidate skill sets, application tracking, or user role management.
+3. **Future Requirements**: It is assumed that future requirements may include additional features such as candidate skill sets, application tracking, or user role management.

 ---

-## Total Time Estimation
+## Total Time Taken

-The total time for implementing the above improvements and assumptions may vary based on team capacity and familiarity with the technologies.
-Below is a rough estimate:
+The total time taken to develop this application is below:

-- **CORS Policy Implementation**: 2 hours
+- **Domain class Library  Implementation**: 1 hours
-- **Error Handling Middleware**: 4 hours
-- **Logging Integration**: 3 hours
-- **Environment-Specific Configuration**: 2 hours
-- **Health Checks Implementation**: 2 hours
+- **Infrastructure class Library Implementation**: 2 hours
-- **Swagger Documentation Enhancement**: 3 hours
+- **Application Class Library Integration**: 2 hours
-- **Validation Improvements**: 3 hours
+- **Main Application Implementation**: 1 hours
-- **Unit and Integration Testing**: 5 hours
+- **Unit Test**: 1 hours
-- **Performance Optimization**: 4 hours
+- **Documentation**: 1 hours
-- **Security Enhancements**: 4 hour